Politics school trips to Washington DC

 - Complimentary internet access

-The Capitol Skyline Hotel is located in the heart of Washington DC offering a comfortable relaxing stay.
+The Capitol Skyline Hotel, recently refurbished, is located in the heart of Washington DC offering a comfortable relaxing stay.

 Location: Located just a few blocks away from the United States Capitol and the National Mall, easily accessed from the Navy Yard Metro.